 In terms of the overarching structure, the discussion at the previous meeting had been that there could possibly be one additional member of the Executive Committee chosen from among the WADA Athlete Committee, perhaps the chair of the WADA Athlete Committee.
-The group had also discussed that the president and vice-president of the Board continue to be members of the Executive Committee and that there continue to be equal representation from sport and public authorities, with the number from each of those groups remaining at five.
-The public authorities in particular had been keen to ensure that each of the global regions of WADA have a seat at the table and that, when added to the essential character of WADA as being a compact between those two groups, led to five seats for each of them.
+The group had also discussed that the president and vice-president of the Board continue to be members of the Executive Committee and that there continue to be equal representation from sport and public authorities, with the number from each of the global regions of WADA have a seat at the table and that, when added to the essential character of WADA as being a compact between those two groups, led to five seats for each of them.